uboslinux/ubos-docs/sphinx/developers/understanding/undeploy.rst

    message.

 #.
 All apps and accessories at the site will be undeployed.
+   For each of them, the :doc:`manifest JSONs </developers/ubos-manifest>`_ is processed for each of the roles, and each of the AppConfigurationItems is undeployed: files are deleted, directories deleted recursively, databases unprovisioned, and scripts run.

 #.
 All data of all the apps and accessories installed at the site will be discarded.
    Depending on the apps, this may include the deletion of uploaded files, and the